sai-praneeth-reddy/GT_Final_Project/README.md

 ## Summary :
 The goal of this project is to develop a classification model to forcast the winner of Democratic and Republican Primary election for the U.S. Senate, U.S. House and Governor.
 We will then look for patterns among successful candidates.
+In addition to that, we also analyzed voter registration for 2020 and it's impact due to pandemic.

 ## Scope: